 In terms of playing characters, I think that any good hero, or any good villain has to be interesting, having both sides of the coin.
 And I think that’s exactly what Marvel always does, right?

 The movie opens NOVEMBER 4th – go see it with friends, family or by yourself.
-But truly, you are going to be immersed into the brilliant universes and realities that Scott Derrickson has created in this magical installment for Marvel Studios.
+But truly, you are going to be immersed into the brilliant universes and realities that Scott Derrickson the Director has created in this magical installment for Marvel Studios.
 Each actor and actress we interviewed from DOCTOR STRANGE commented on their being “in spirit” with the entire cast and having spiritual motivation and energy to create each scene.

 There were revelations for each and every one of them during the filming of the movie.
 Look how Mads refers to his shooting of one of the scenes.